rocky-linux/documentation/docs/desktop/printing/brother-all-in-one.md

 ## Scanner support

 Xsane is a scanning utility that provides a graphical user interface for scanning.
-It uses packages available from the app stream repository and requires no additional configuration.
+It uses packages available from the appstream repository and requires no additional configuration.

 ```bash
 sudo dnf install sane-backends sane-frontends xsane